SlendHer

 James Blumenthal, PhD, a clinical psychologist at Duke University, explored the mood-exercise connection through a series of randomized controlled trials.
 In one such study, he and his colleagues assigned sedentary adults with major depressive disorder to one of four groups: supervised exercise, home-based exercise, antidepressant therapy or a placebo pill.
 After four months of treatment, Blumenthal found, patients in the exercise and antidepressant groups had higher rates of remission than did the patients on the placebo.
 Exercise, he concluded, was generally comparable to antidepressants for patients with major depressive disorder (Psychosomatic Medicine, 2007). – American Psychological Association

-There is no doubt then exercise leaves you feeling happy.
-Give it a go and see for yourself how your mood is lifted post-workout!
+There is no doubt that exercise leaves you feeling happy.
+Give it a go and see for yourself how your mood feels post-workout!

 Exercise can make you feel good!